 The illustrated recipe for the basic country bread makes it very easy to follow the process.

-The book has 55 small-batch formulas and is interspersed with FAQs that help answer questions about the process.
+The book has 55 small-batch formulas and is interspersed with FAQs.

 There are diagrams and instructions for shaping loaves, scoring, braiding, and other techniques.